salmdoo/SwiftUI-MealCategogies/README.md

 * Code structure support for enhancement, maintenance, and high scalability.
 * Easy to test, high performance, and highly code reusable.
 * Perform consistently in the system, and support error-handling.
-* Support friendly user interface, take basic app design principles into account (load to refresh, device rotation, simple animation).
+* Support friendly user interface, take basic app design principles into account (load to refresh, device rotation).

 ### Enhancement
 * Enable offline access to recipe images and ingredients: *Even without an internet connection, the app downloads images and ingredient details for offline access.*